sunshinehealthstudios/changelog/_posts/2021-09-10-Notification-and-Serving-Size-Updates.md

 v7.6

 ## Overview
 We have updated our notifications in order to notify users for only the most salient posts and comments.
 Please view the video linked below for an in-depth explanation of how notifications should work now.
-We have also fixed the 4g fiber cap for Conquer Cravings.
+We have also added a new feature that allows users to edit the serving size of an item before adding it to their meal plan.
+This solves the problem of having to add one food multiple times to the same meal in order to account for quantity.
+Lastly, we have also fixed the 4g fiber cap for Conquer Cravings.

 ## Details
 ### api